top of page

 The Clubhouse Completes It

 The traditional cortijo-style clubhouse completes the experience.
-Feels authentic, warm, social—place where golf continues long after the final putt has dropped.
+It feels authentic, warm, and social.
+It is a place where the golf continues long after the last putt has been made.

-Lunch on the terrace overlooking the 18th green is as much part of the day as the round itself.
+Lunch on the terrace overlooking the 18th is as much part of the day as the round.

 Why I Keep Coming Back

-Santa Maria Golf & Country Club may not make global rankings, but it has something far more valuable—soul.
+Santa Maria Golf & Country Club may not appear in global rankings, but it has something far more valuable.
+Soul.

 bottom of page